omudzingwa/zest_frontend/README.md

       });
   }, []);

-Surprisingly, I have noticed that using the same useEffect() methods MySQL Server is unable to return data both in console and form fields and the method is as below:
+Surprisingly, I have noticed that using the same useEffect() methods on Spring Boot Backend & MySQL Server is unable to return data both in console and form fields even tho the postman rest api returns data successfully and the method is as below:

   useEffect(() => {
     UsersService.findUserById_mysql(id)